The Playbook of the Revolution that Transformed a Small Shop in Franca into a Monster Ecosystem

 The Beginning of Everything: The Seed of Revolution in Franca (1957-1990)

-A Turning Point: Luiza Helena Trajano and the Humanization of Innovation (1991-2015)
+The Turning Point: Luiza Helena Trajano and the Humanization of Innovation (1991-2015)

 Chapter 2: The Monster Transformation: Frederico Trajano and the Ecosystem (2016-Present)

-Magalu's M&A Playbook: Putting the Digital Puzzle Together
+Magalu's M&A Playbook: Assembling the Digital Puzzle

-| Acquired Company | Sector | Primary Strategic Objective |
+| Company Acquired | Sector | Primary Strategic Objective |

 |---|---|---|

-| Netshoes (2019) | E-commerce / Sports | Immediate leadership in the clothing segment and increased purchase frequency. |
+| Netshoes (2019) | E-commerce / Sports | Immediate leadership in the apparel segment and increased purchase frequency. |

-| Virtual Bookshelf (2020) | E-commerce / Books | Mastering the new and used books niche and acquiring an engaged community. |
+| Virtual Bookshelf (2020) | E-commerce / Books | Dominating the niche market for new and used books and acquiring an engaged community. |

 | KaBuM!
-(2021) | Technology and Games | Achievement of leadership in the gaming and high-value-added market, with digitally native customers. |
+(2021) | Technology and Games | Achieving market leadership in high-value gaming and related areas, with digitally native customers. |

 | Young Nerd (2021) | Media / Content | Engaging with the technology and gaming communities, creating synergy with KaBuM! and boosting sales. |